jrenaud90/TidalPy/Documentation/radiogenics_x/radiogenics_models.md

               └── c_FixedRadiogenics     alias "constant"
 ```

-The abstract base declares `calc_heating(time, mass)` pure virtual and supplies the three vectorized wrappers, so a new model only has to implement the heating law.
-The Cython classes mirror the hierarchy one for one: `RadiogenicsBase`, `OffRadiogenics`, `IsotopeRadiogenics`, `FixedRadiogenics`.
+The abstract base declares `calc_heating(time, mass)` and supplies the three vectorized wrappers, so a new model only has to implement the heating law.

 ## Models